Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Introduction

-with some parameter $\mu > 0$, and start from a strictly feasible point.
 The log barrier penalizes points too close to the boundary, enabling the use of unconstrained methods to solve a constrained problem.
 Typically, if $f$ and each $\cons_i$ were linear we would apply Newton's method to the log barrier.
 However, since we allow $a_i$ to be nonlinear, $\grad^2 \barrier$ could be singular or indefinite.
-To avoid this issue, we use a trust region method to generate our search directions:
+To circumvent this issue, we employ a trust-region method to generate our search directions:

 with